takleung/homeyplatefood/README.md

 ## License

 This site uses the hugo-theme-gallery theme, which is licensed under the MIT License.
+Ray